Visiting Bryce Canyon in February

 The biggest drawbacks of visiting Bryce Canyon in February are the road and trail closures.
 When a snowstorm hits Bryce Canyon, the main road that runs through the Park will be closed beginning from mile marker 3 until the snow plows have safely cleared it.

-Seasonal trail closures also exist within in the park, so if you’re planning to take a hike, please be aware of these and always check the current conditions.
+Seasonal trail closures also exist within the park, so if you’re planning to take a hike, check the current conditions.
 The Wall Street section of the Navajo Loop trail is closed during the winter due to rockfall danger.
 The Rim Trail is closed between Inspiration and Bryce Points in the winter due to snow cornices.
-The Park also runs with a shorter staff in the winter, which means less facilities, such as public restrooms and dining options.
-If you’re looking to visit Bryce Canyon in February, the best piece of advice is to plan ahead as much as you can.
+The Park also runs with a shorter staff in the winter, which means fewer facilities, such as public restrooms and dining options.
+If you’re looking to visit Bryce Canyon in February, the best piece of advice is to plan ahead as much as possible.

 things to do in february

-Bryce Canyon in February is a winter wonderland without the summer crowds that is begging to be explored.
+Bryce Canyon in February is a winter wonderland begging to be explored without the summer crowds.
 Nearby Ruby’s Inn in Bryce Canyon City has an ice skating rink and sleigh rides.
-Snowshoes and cross country skis are available to rent too.
+Snowshoes and cross-country skis are available to rent too.

 If you are at the Park in February, but not during the Bryce Canyon Winter Festival, you can always participate in a ranger-led snowshoe hike, where the equipment is complimentary.
 This option offers you the chance to learn about the natural and cultural history of the Park and ensures your safety.

 hiking in february